 10 7.5 5 2.5 Mark Visual Appeal There are no errors in spelling, grammar, and punctuation.
 Information is clear and concise on each slide.
-Visually appealing / engaging. on two or more There are many errors in spelling, grammar, and punctuation.
-Too much information was contained on many slides.
-Minimal effort made to make slides appealing or too much going on.
-There are many errors in spelling, grammar, and punctuation.
+Visually appealing / engaging.
+There are some errors in spelling, grammar, and punctuation.
+Too much information on two or more slides.
+Significant visual appeal. • There are many errors in spelling, grammar, and punctuation.
 The slides were difficult to read and too much information had been copied onto them.
 No visual appeal.
 Comprehension Extensive knowledge of topic.
 All members showed complete understanding of assignment.
 All members accurately addressed all required points, and all members were able to answer questions from the audience.
 Most group members showed a good understanding of topic.
 Most members were able to answer most of audience questions.
 Few members showed good understanding of some parts of topic.
 Only some members accurately answered questions.
 Presenters didn't understand topic.
 Majority of questions answered by only one member or majority of information incorrect.

 Presentation Skills During the presentation all members maintained regular/constant eye contact.
 The audience was engaged, and all presenters held the audience's attention.
 All members spoke with appropriate speaking volume & body language.
 Most members spoke to majority of audience; steady eye contact.
 The audience was engaged by the presentation.
 Majority of presenters spoke at a suitable volume.
 Some fidgeting by member(s). on only part of audience.
 Sporadic eye contact by more than one presenter.
 The audience was Minimal eye contact by more than one member focusing on small part of audience.
 The audience was not engaged.
 Majority of presenters spoke too quickly or quietly making it difficult to understand.
 Inappropriate/disinterested body language.
 Content The presentation was a concise summary of the topic with all questions answered.
 Comprehensive and complete coverage of information.
 The presentation was a good summary of the topic.
 Most important information covered; little irrelevant info.
 The presentation was informative, but several elements went unanswered.
 Much of the information irrelevant; coverage of some of major points.
 The presentation was a brief look at the topic, but many questions were left unanswered.
 Majority of information irrelevant and significant points left out.
 Preparedness/ Participation/ Group Dynamics All presenters knew the information, participated equally, and helped each other as needed.
 Extremely prepared and rehearsed.
 Slight domination of one presenter.
 Members helped each other.
 Very well prepared.
 Significant controlling by some members with one minimally contributing.
-Unbalanced presentation or tension resulting from over-helping.
+Unbalanced presentation or tension resulting from overhelping.
 Multiple group members not participating.
 Evident lack of preparation/rehearsal.
 Dependence on slides.

-Primarily prepared but with some dependence on just reading off slides.
+Primarily prepared but vectors of some dependence of slides.
 Total /10